Pumpkin Dog Biscuits

 Stop giving your dog treats from China—they are killing them!
 It’s a bit of a hassle, but finding a dog biscuit recipe where you can control what is in them doesn’t take as much time as you think.
 You can make them in large batches and freeze them.
 Here is a Pumpkin Dog Biscuit Recipe that is healthy for them.

-Brown rice flour gives the biscuits crunch and promotes better dog digestion, but you can use any flour that your dog is not allergic to.
+Brown rice flour gives the biscuits crunch and promotes better dog digestion (not best for dogs who produce kidney or bladder stones though), but you can use any flour that your dog is not allergic to.
 Many dogs have touchy stomachs or allergies, and do not, like many people, tolerate wheat.
 I purchased a reasonably-priced grain grinder for my KitchenAid mixer and I’m surprisingly pleased with its effectiveness.
 Now I can grind any grain I want to for recipes.

 Now here’s that recipe:

-- 2 Eggs ½ cup Canned or Processed Home-grown Pumpkin
+- ½ cup Canned or Processed Home-grown Pumpkin

 - 2 tablespoons Dry Milk